TabbycatDebate/tabbycat/docs/features/venue-constraints.rst

 =================

 .. attention:: This changed in version 1.3.
 Previously, venue constraints
-    used a venue constrain categories.
+    used venue constraint categories.
 Now they use venue categories and venue groups no longer exist.

 Tabbycat supports a basic form of venue constraints.
 A **venue constraint** is a requirement that a particular **team, adjudicator, institution** or **division**